ngandn18/FashionMnist-Pytorch/README.md

 # FashionMnist-Pytorch

-Try to create image data form FashionMnist and use Pytorch to make an image claasification model.
+Try to create image data from FashionMnist and use Pytorch to implement an image classification model.